PaulaTeeuwen/Photo-Driven-Li-Extraction-Cages/README.md

 For installing these tools, refer to their respective documentation or package managers suitable for your system.

 ## Repository Structure
-- 1-Coordination/:
+- 1-Coordination/: Input-files and output files for section 7.1 of the Supporting Information
-- 2-Npositions/:
+- 2-Npositions/: Input-files and output files for section 7.2 of the Supporting Information
-- 3-PhenylOrientations/:
+- 3-PhenylOrientations/: Input-files and output files for section 7.2 of Supporting Information

 ## 1. Investigation of the Li-coordination environments
 1) MM3 modelling was performeed in Scigress on four different potential geometries of the sandwich complex Li<sub>4</sub>L<sub>2</sub>.
 Each started out from a different coordination geometry.